onyiny-ang/4F90-kubernetes/README.md

-All of these steps are specific to a particular [set of circumstances](docs/circumstances.md), but it is hoped that this POC will prove useful to other researchers or professionals considering the use of Kubernetes to create similar style workflows.
+All of these steps are specific to a particular [set of circumstances](docs/circumstances.md), but it is hoped that this POC will prove useful to other researchers or professionals considering using Kubernets to run research workflows.